apache/drill/contrib/format-hdf5/README.md

  the plugin configuration, Drill will only return the data, rather than the file metadata.

  ** Note: Once you have determined which data set you are querying, it is advisable to use this method to query HDF5 data. **

+ ** Note: Datasets larger that 16MB will be truncated in the metadata view. **

  You can set the `defaultPath` variable in either the plugin configuration, or at query time using the `table()` function as shown in the example below: